Behind the scenes on Colin From Accounts with stars Harriet Dyer and Patrick Brammall

 Is there anything you can tell us about a potential second season of Colin – am I right in thinking you’re on strike at the moment?

 HD: Yeah, yeah.
-Paddy’s a WGA member, and I'm not, but it's known as scabbing if I were to turn this into an opportunity, like “oh, he can't work, but I can”.
+Patty’s a WGA member, and I'm not, but it's known as scabbing if I were to turn this into an opportunity, like “oh, he can't work, but I can”.

 Advertisement